jasonbalinski/circle-store/README.md

 `--> Actions --> Modifiers --> Store --> Selectors --> ViewSelectors --> UX -`
 `^__________________________________________________________________________|`

-This is a store implementation using MobX to create observable state inside that store.
-No libraries outside of React/MobX are required to implement this pattern.
+This is a store implementation using MobX to create observable state inside that store, with minimal configuration and library dependencies.
+No libraries outside of MobX plus what CreateReactApp includes are required to implement this pattern.

 ### Parts of the store